-A N .
-2 Area Name: Housing Target Areas Area Type: Metro Council Districts Area Description: N/A HUD Approva TBD % of Low/ Mo - Revital Type: Housing Other Revital Description: Housing preservation and new housing construction Identify the n 14 Metro Council Districts listed in the next boundaries fo table as well as areas in which MDHA-owned public/affordable housing is located (blue dots on previous map). fic housing and haracteristics of ea.
+2 Area Name: Housing Target Areas Area Type: Metro Council Districts Other Target Area Description: N/A HUD Approval Date: TBD % of Low/ Mod: Revital Type: Housing Other Revital Description: Housing preservation and new housing construction Identify the neighborhood boundaries for this target area.
+14 Metro Council Districts listed in the next table as well as areas in which MDHA-owned public/affordable housing is located (blue dots on previous map).
+Include specific housing and commercial characteristics of this target area.
 The 14 Council Districts in the Housing Target Area experienced at least a 40% increase in property values during the 2017 reappraisal.
 According to Metro's Open Data Portal, seven of the Districts are in the top 14 for Property Standards Violations (since 5/1/2015); 10 are in the top 14 for percentage of Building Permits Issued (since 5/1/2013); and seven are in the top 14 for Total Value of Permits.
-22 MDHA-owned properties house over 5,000 units occupied by low-income households; seven of these are older, distressed properties in which MDHA plans to redevelop into mixed- consultation and income, mixed-use communities.
-Input for the 2017 fair housing analysis as well as for this Plan expressed strong concern help you to ic about the loss of affordable housing due to neighborhoo Nashville's growth, which is displacing area? - residents from their homes.
+22 MDHA-owned properties house over 5,000 units occupied by low-income households; seven of these are older, distressed properties in which MDHA plans to redevelop into mixed-income, mixed-use communities.
+How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
+Input for the 2017 fair housing analysis as well as for this Plan expressed strong concern about the loss of affordable housing due to Nashville's growth, which is displacing residents from their homes.
 This input is substantiated by the Housing Nashville Report .
-Analyses and input also revealed the need for reducing concentrations of poverty as MDHA proposes for its sites.
-Identify the n eeds in this Preserve existing affordable housing in target area. gentrifying areas and create new affordable units.
+Identify the needs in this Analyses and input also revealed the need for reducing concentrations of poverty as MDHA proposes for its sites.
+Preserve existing affordable housing in target area. gentrifying areas and create new affordable units.